 1. Marvel at the Real Alcazár

-3. Tour the rooftop of the largest Gothic cathedral in the world
+2. Tour the rooftop of the largest Gothic cathedral in the world...

 7. Paddleboard along the Guadalquivir River

 In Seville, sherry is not a dusty bottle at the back of the drinks cabinet.
 The city sits just north of southern Spain's "sherry triangle," meaning bars throughout the city stock superb wines from artisan producers.
-Forget the sickly sweet tipple your grandma enjoys at Christmas; these drinks are dry, delicate and quaffable.
+Forget the sickly sweet tipple that gets rolled out at Christmas; these drinks are dry, delicate and quaffable.
 The paler-colored Manzanilla, Fino and Amontillado styles are tangy and aromatic.
 Fuller-bodied Oloroso varieties taste great with meat dishes.

 When the temperatures soar, seek shade in any of Seville's nine green spaces.
 The Parque de Maria Luisa is a spectacular spot for a Sunday stroll.
 A small pavilion overlooks the aqua lagoon, and the sound of horse hooves rings out between the secluded walkways dripping with flowers.
 Ancient trees and colorful blooms dominate the Murillo gardens, tucked behind the Alcázar.

-The formal residence of the aristocratic Medinaceli family, some find this petite palace even more splendid than the Alcázar.
-Inside, stuccoed arches frame a graceful patio, and geometric patterns run wild over the tiled, 16th-century walls of the Casa de Pilatos.
-Perfectly-pruned Sevillian orange trees stand to attention over another courtyard and on the ground floor; the soft tinkling of a fountain is always audible.
-Spot busts of Roman emperors and Greek heroes amongst the Mudéjar mansion – a nod to the Italian Renaissance.
+The Casa de Pilatos was the formal residence of the aristocratic Medinaceli family, and some find this petite palace even more splendid than the Alcázar.
+Inside, stuccoed arches frame a graceful patio, and geometric patterns run wild over the tiled, 16th-century walls.
+Perfectly pruned Sevillian orange trees stand to attention over another courtyard and on the ground floor; the soft tinkling of a fountain is always audible.
+Spot busts of Roman emperors and Greek heroes throughout the Mudéjar mansion – a nod to the Italian Renaissance.

-When the Spaniard colonizers went in search of the New World 500 years ago, they sailed from the Guadalquivir.
-As Spain’s only navigable river, it quickly became the major artery of trade for the Spanish Empire.
-Happily, life around the river is more placid these days.
+Life around the Guadalquivir River is more placid now than when this was the major artery of trade for the Spanish Empire.
 Ponder the river that earned the Catholic Monarchs of Spain their war chest from the artificial sandy beach at Muelle de las Delicias, complete with volleyball nets and sun loungers, then stroll north along the bank, past the imposing Torre del Oro watchtower to the old fish market for a drink.
-The smartly-restored Mercado Lonja del Barranco is now a magnet for foodies.
+The smartly-restored Mercado Lonja del Barranco is a magnet for foodies.

 18. Meander around Triana